emily-berryman/emily-berryman/README.md

 - ⚡ Honing my JavaScript, React and Redux skills

-- 🔈 A bunch of new projects, including re-building the website for MESH - a music collective I'm a part of
+- 🔈 A bunch of new projects, including re-building the website for MESH, a local electronic music collective I'm a part of

 💪 Tech Stack: